End of Grant Reports

 Why we ask for an end of grant report

 There is a great deal we can learn about our grant making from the feedback we receive from you.
 Also, it helps us to:

 - Be better equipped to respond to need and make better decisions

 - Improve our day to day practices

 - Be more accountable and credible

 - To celebrate success, highlighting achievements and good practice amongst others

 Importantly, our grants are made possible by funds that have been set up through Quartet Community Foundation.
-Through the feedback we receive, we can share your experiences and demonstrate the impact their fund is having to local organisations.
+We need to share your experiences and demonstrate the impact a donor’s fund is having on local organisations.

 How it can affect future funding

-Please note: sharing information with us on the aspects of your project that did not go well will not prejudice future applications, and it does not mean the project and the organisation are no good.
-As long as you demonstrate what you learnt and how you intend to move forward.
+Please note: sharing information with us about the aspects of your project that did not go well will not prejudice future applications, as long as you demonstrate what you learnt and how you intend to move forward.
 This also allows us to learn what works and may not work well, and how various factors can have an impact on a project’s delivery.